 Monitoring the different channels may be one of the most time-consuming tasks of the reputation management process, but it’s also a crucial step you need to take.

-In these cases, reputation management companies can lighten the load because these experts have access to specialized tools and extensive knowledge on influencing consumer perception.
+In these cases, reputation management companies can lighten the load because these experts have access to specialized tools and extensive knowledge on how to influence consumer perception.

 Claim and Create Online Profiles

-After creating a list of the most relevant review, listing, and social media platforms, you should search for your business on each one.
+After creating a list of the most relevant review, listings, and social media platforms, you should search for your business on each one.

 Whenever you get a positive result, you should claim the profile to gain control of the information that appears on that platform.